 How did we get to the place where the preaching of God’s Word has become more about our emotional satisfaction than our habits and behaviours?

 Listening to sermons and songs alone does not sanctify us.
-Sanctification is not only about some inward attitudinal change.
-Sanctification is an inward attitudinal change that is translated into physical, bodily change.
+Sanctification is not only about some inward attitude change.
+Sanctification is an inward attitude change that is translated into physical, bodily change.
 “Do I feel peace?” needs to become, “Am I living peaceably with people around me?”

 Church, a gathering of Christian believers, is the physical location for these opportunities.
 It allows us to practise the 100 or so “one-another” commands that Christ commands: “bear one another’s burdens” (Gal 6:2), “confess your sins to one another and pray for one another” (James 5:16).
 This working out of salvation in the beautiful mess of community is the place God has designed for our sanctification.